 - Perform 16,750 spay and neuter surgeries through our Lurie Clinic and GusMobile Spay/Neuter Van, reaching under-served families and neighborhoods that need the most help in controlling pet population

-- Provide 37,751 low cost vaccinations, blood tests, and microchips at our Lurie Clinic and off-site events
+- Provide 38,468 free and low cost vaccinations at our Lurie Clinic and off-site events

-- Grow our PAWS for Life Program in Englewood and Back of the Yards, providing medical care for 236 pets, performing 1,273 free spay/neuter surgeries and making more than 270 home visits
+- Serve 2,371 pets in under-resourced communities through our PAWS for Life program, performing 1,643 free spay/neuter surgeries and making more than 304 home visits

-We have many more exciting lifesaving programs and plans in store for 2018!
-Each year, we further our mission to build and sustain No Kill communities – starting with a No Kill Chicago.
-Thank you!
+We have many more exciting lifesaving programs and plans in store for 2019!

 Numbers Equal Lives